gamingdoom/pac/README.md

 # What is pac?
- - Pac is a package manager that combines the aur and pacman
+ - Pac is a package manager that combines the aur and pacman in one shell script

  # How Do I use it?
  - You can use it like pacman by prepending ``P`` to the arguments like this for example :